innovation

 4. What other companies have created solutions or are working on solutions to this problem?

-• The lack of competition today does not mean that you are the first one to attack this problem.
-Due diligence can help avoid repeating the failure of others, and potentially provide lessons learned by others and help you avoid similar pitfalls.
+• The lack of competition today does not mean you are the first to attack this problem.
+Due diligence can help avoid repeating the failure of others, potentially providing lessons learned by others and helping you avoid similar pitfalls.

 5. Will this expand our existing business, or does it have the potential to open up a new market for us?

-• There are upsides and downsides to each answer, but breaking into a new market can take more time and be more difficult, time-consuming, and expensive to achieve.
+• Each answer has upsides and downsides, but breaking into a new market can take more time and be more difficult, time-consuming, and expensive to achieve.

 6. Is this Strategic, Tactical, or Opportunistic?SOX Brochure Cover

 • An idea may fall into multiple categories.
-When Sarbanes-Oxley (SOX) Act became law we viewed a new service offering as both a tactical means to protect our managed services business as well as an opportunistic means to acquire new customers and grow the business.
+When the Sarbanes-Oxley (SOX) Act became law, we viewed a new service offering as a tactical means to protect our managed services business and an opportunistic means to acquire new customers and grow the business.
+While this is not true innovation, IMO, it was an offering that flowed from this defined process.

 7. What are the Cost, Time, and Skill estimates for developing a Minimally Viable Product (MVP) or Service?